Taxi and private hire trade information

 Important notice for all taxi and private hire licence holders: The Taxi Licensing Team has permanently relocated to the councils' site at 9 Commerce Way, Lancing Business Park, Lancing, West Sussex, BN15 8TA.
 All contact details remain unchanged.

-Vehicle licence inspections, enquiries and applications: will be processed at Commerce Way, Lancing.
+Driver & operator licence enquiries, vehicle licence inspections, and all other taxi enquiries & applications: are now processed at Commerce Way, Lancing.

-Commerce Way appointments: if you are attending an appointment:
+Commerce Way appointments: to see a member of the taxi licensing team you must get an appointment.
+If you are attending an appointment:

-• you enter through the site gates, at the end of the road, and must reverse park in the visitor bays on the right of the gate entrance
+• you enter through the site gates, at the end of the road, and park in the dedicated taxi bay directly opposite the entrance.
+If occupied you must reverse park in the visitor bays on the right of the gate entrance.

 • there is a manned reception (9am to 5pm) but taxi officers work on a strict appointment only basis.
 Callers without an appointment are unlikely to be seen by a taxi licensing officer.